mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 If debug mail directory is a valid directory and also writeable, the complete mails will be saved to this directory.

+Fetching of emails:
 Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory.
 But this means that only one email will be retrieved per mailbox every time bug_report_mail.php is executed

-If you'd like to use the Mail Reporter but don't save the whole message for making the sender's address available, disable the sender of the email in the issue report
+Deleting emails:

-If you don't want bug_report_mail.php to delete the mails from your POP3 server disable the setting (see plugin config page in mantis)
+If you don't want bug_report_mail.php to delete the mails from your POP3/IMAP server disable the setting (see plugin config page in mantis).
+POP3 only processes unread emails.
+IMAP on the other hand processes read and unread emails.
+Because of this IMAP will allways mark the emails as deleted after they have been processed but it will neglect to perform the expunge command which would delete them permanently.

+Authenthication methods:
-With the auth method you may set the AUTH method for your POP3 server.
+With the auth method you may set the AUTH method for your POP3/IMAP server.
 Default is 'USER', but 'DIGEST-MD5','CRAM-MD5','LOGIN','PLAIN','APOP' are also possible

+Priority of emails:
 For using the priority of the mails for the bug priority, enable the setting (see plugin config page in mantis)

+Scheduling a job for bug_report_mail:
-After this, bug_report_mail can be used via cron / scheduled job like this:
+After this, bug_report_mail can be used via scheduled job like this:

-Linux or similar OS:
+Linux or similar OS using Cron jobs:
 Via webserver (see settings because this is disabled by default, see plugin config page in mantis)
 */5 *   *   *   * lynx --dump http://mantis.homepage.com/plugins/EmailReporting/scripts/bug_report_mail.php